How to make a GPS tracker

 Scalability is a rock-solid foundation that keeps your app or web-based system from being “shaky” as your business grows.
 It means your solution has everything it takes to distribute increased workloads and function flawlessly, no matter the fleet size.

-Tech stack
+Tech Stack

 Cloud-based vehicle tracking systems can scale faster as it takes seconds to add more servers to handle increased workloads.
 Besides that, you can go cloud-agnostic.
-Although your solution needs to be properly configured for that, it allows you to migrate to any cloud provider in a wink, be it AWS, Azure, GCP, etc.
+Although your solution needs to be properly configured for that, it allows you to migrate to any certified cloud provider in a wink, be it AWS, Azure, GCP, etc.

-Software architecture
+Software Architecture

 Let’s put it without technical parlance.
 Your SaaS software architecture should be built in a way that reduces idling and resource overuse, just like you’d want for your fleet.
 That’s when you will never have trouble maintaining, expanding, or adapting your end solution for your growing business.

-How can Acropolium help?
+How Can Acropolium help?

-We’ve been developing truck GPS tracking apps, among other business solutions, for 18 years.
+Acropolium can be your IT outsourcing partner.
+Our developers have been developing truck GPS tracking apps, among other business solutions, for 18 years.
 Our know-how is extensive enough to help you wind up with the right technology, architecture, and features for your business needs.

 So far, we’ve been engaged in creating: